 What do TCM practitioners, orthopaedic surgeons, sport medicine doctors, physiotherapists, and chiropractors have in common?
 That's right, they all see Singaporeans with back pain.

-Back pain treatment is a multi-million dollar industry in Singapore - clearly, the problem afflicts many of us.
-It's no wonder that tons of marketing money is poured into targeting back pain sufferers.
+Back pain treatment is a multi-million dollar industry in Singapore -- clearly, the problem afflicts many of us.
+It's no wonder that tons of marketing money are poured into targeting back pain sufferers.

-For example, I'm sure you'll have noticed advertisements in heartland malls and across the internet, with promises along the lines of:
+For example, I am sure you have noticed advertisements in heartland malls and across the Internet, with promises along the lines of:

-Back pain by itself can be a complex problem to treat, often with multi-factorial causes – it doesn't help when dubious claims like that appear all over your Facebook Feed.
+Back pain by itself can be a complex problem to treat, often with multi-factorial causes -– it doesn't help when dubious offers like that appear all over your Facebook feed.

-In this post, I'll give you an objective and evidenced-based account of all the back pain treatments in Singapore, and what actually works - so that you can stop wasting your time and money.
+In this post, I will give you an objective and evidence-based account of all the back pain treatments in Singapore, and what actually works -- so that you can stop wasting your time and money.

 It's a long read (1979 words) because I believe that providing you with all the answers in one place is the best way for you to sift through all the misinformation about back pain.

 If you are suffering from back pain problems yourself, you can skip to the end to send in a free enquiry to a few doctors who are experienced with treating back pain.